Local businessman accused of bringing large quantity of drugs into WKY

 HOPKINS CO., KY (WFIE) - A local businessman is accused of distributing a large amount of drugs in Western Kentucky.

-During the investigation, the PNTF says they found out that Robinson was driving back into the Western Kentucky on Saturday with a large amount of crystal meth in his car.
+During the investigation, police say they found out that Robinson was driving back into the Western Kentucky on Saturday with a large amount of crystal meth in his car.

-The PNTF says Robinson’s car was spotted and stopped on the Western Kentucky Parkway, near I-69, for speeding.
-They say over a pound of suspected crystal meth, two ounces of marijuana and a loaded handgun were found in Robinson’s car.
+They say Robinson’s car was spotted and stopped on the Western Kentucky Parkway, near I-69, for speeding.
+Police say over a pound of suspected crystal meth, two ounces of marijuana and a loaded handgun were found in Robinson’s car.

 They say Robinson’s car was being driven by 28-year-old Mesha Smith, of Madisonville.

-Authorities then got a search warrant for Robinson’s home in the 5000 block of Beulah Rd. where the PNTF says they found more crystal meth, marijuana, powder cocaine, Ecstasy and other drug-related items.
+Authorities then got a search warrant for Robinson’s home in the 5000 block of Beulah Rd. where police say they found more crystal meth, marijuana, powder cocaine, Ecstasy and other drug-related items.
 We’re told they also found another handgun.

 Robinson and Smith were both arrested and taken to jail on various drug-related charges.